Cinematic style of Christopher Nolan: Frequent collaborators

 The director has worked with screenwriter David S. Goyer on all of his comic-book adaptations.
 Wally Pfister was the cinematographer for all of Nolan's films from Memento to The Dark Knight Rises.
 Embarking on his own career as a director, Pfister said: "The greatest lesson I learned from Chris Nolan is to keep my humility.
 He is an absolute gentleman on set and he is wonderful to everyone – from the actors to the entire crew, he treats everyone with respect."
 With Interstellar Nolan began collaborating with cinematographer Hoyte van Hoytema.

-Lee Smith has edited seven of Nolan's films, while Dody Dorn and Jennifer Lame have cut two.
+Lee Smith has edited seven of Nolan's films, Dody Dorn has edited two, and Jennifer Lame has cut three.
 David Julyan composed the music for Nolan's early work, while Hans Zimmer and James Newton Howard provided the music for Batman Begins and The Dark Knight.
 Zimmer scored The Dark Knight Rises and worked with Nolan on many of his subsequent films.
 Zimmer said his creative relationship with Nolan was highly collaborative, and that he considers Nolan a "co-creator" of the music.
 Since 2020's Tenet, Nolan has worked with Ludwig Göransson.
 The director has worked with sound designer Richard King and re-recording mixer Gary Rizzo since The Prestige.
 Nolan has frequently collaborated with special-effects supervisor Chris Corbould, stunt coordinator Tom Struthers first assistant director Nilo Otero, and visual effects supervisor Paul Franklin.
 Otero regards Nolan as a throwback to old-school Hollywood directors for his proficiency in all aspects of production instead of specializing.
 Production designer Nathan Crowley has worked with him since Insomnia (except for Inception and Oppenheimer).
 Nolan has called Crowley one of his closest and most inspiring creative collaborators.
 Casting director John Papsidera has worked on all of Nolan's films, except Following and Insomnia.

-Christian Bale, Michael Caine, Gary Oldman, Cillian Murphy, Tom Hardy, Anne Hathaway, Matt Damon, Josh Stewart and Kenneth Branagh have been frequent collaborators from the mid-2000s to the late 2010s, each appearing in upwards of 3 films.
+Christian Bale, Michael Caine, Gary Oldman, Cillian Murphy, Tom Hardy, Anne Hathaway, Matt Damon, Josh Stewart, Morgan Freeman, Jack Cutmore-Scott, Sean Avery and Kenneth Branagh have been frequent collaborators from the mid-2000s to the mid-2020s, each appearing in upwards of 3 films.
 Caine is Nolan's most prolific collaborator, having appeared in eight of his films (including a cameo in Dunkirk); Nolan regards him as his "good luck charm".
 In return, Caine has described Nolan as "one of cinema's greatest directors", comparing him favourably with the likes of David Lean, John Huston, and Joseph L. Mankiewicz.
 Nolan is known for casting stars from the 1980s in his films, i.e. Rutger Hauer (Batman Begins), Eric Roberts (The Dark Knight), Tom Berenger (Inception), Matthew Modine (The Dark Knight Rises and Oppenheimer), Anthony Michael Hall (The Dark Knight), and John Lithgow (Interstellar).
 Modine said of working with Nolan, "There are no chairs on a Nolan set, he gets out of his car and goes to the set.
 And he stands up until lunchtime.
 And then he stands up until they say 'Wrap'.
 He's fully engaged – in every aspect of the film."